MIL-STD-461 RS103 Radiated Susceptibility EMC Testing

 - Next, the antennas are placed 1 meter or greater from the test boundary.
 This is done by centering the antenna between the edges of the test setup boundary and using multiple antenna positions at spacing.

 - Lastly, the electric field sensors are placed at the same distance as the EUT is located from the transmit antenna.
-It is also in the plane of the test setup bandary edge closest to the antenna.

 After preconditioning, the test procedure is conducted in the following manner:

-- First the measurement equipment and EUT is turned on and allowed ample time for stabilization.
+- First, the measurement equipment and EUT is turned on and allowed ample time for stabilization.

 - After, the test area is assessed for potential RF hazards.
-The testing engineers take necessary precautions to assure safety of all personnel.
+The testing engineers take necessary precautions to assure the safety of all personnel.

 - Subsequently, the EUT test is performed.
 This is done over the required frequency ranges.
 The transmit antenna must be vertically polarized.
 The signal source is set to 1 kHz pulse modulation and 50% duty cycle.